rickyHong/CRF-RNN-REPL/README.md

 sudo ./cuda*.run
 ```

-#####BLAS
+##### BLAS
-Install ATLAS or OpenBLAS or MKL.
+Install ATLAS, OpenBLAS or MKL.
 To install BLAS:
 ```
 sudo apt-get install libatlas-base-dev
 ```

-#####Python
+##### Python
 Install Anaconda Python distribution or install the default Python distribution with numpy/scipy/...

-#####MATLAB (optional)
+##### MATLAB (optional)
 Install MATLAB using a standard distribution.

-###1.2 Build the custom Caffe version
+### 1.2 Build the custom Caffe version
 Set the path correctly in the Makefile.config.
-You can copy the Makefile.config.example to Makefile.config, as most common parts are filled already.
+You can rename the Makefile.config.example to Makefile.config, as most common parts are filled already.
 You need to change it according to your environment.

 After this, in Ubuntu 14.04, try:
 ```
 make
 ```

-If there are no error messages, you can then compile and install the python and matlab wrappers:
+If there are no error messages, you can then compile and install the Python and Matlab wrappers:
+To install the MATLAB wrapper (optional):
 ```
 make matcaffe
 ```

+To install the Python wrapper (optional):
 ```
 make pycaffe
 ```